bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 3: 01:43:39

-yeah.
-I see.
+Yeah, I see.
 So you can, In a hypothetical scenario, how does one implement, for example, say, in Boolean logic, they say the NAND gate is...
-Yeah, yeah, absolutely.
+Yeah, absolutely.
 How does that translate into homomorphic operations?

 Speaker 1: 01:44:03